Lionsberg/lionsberg-wiki/Lionsberg Community Information/Groups/Game Design/Game Proposal from Bill and Jonathan.md

 # Game Proposal from Bill and Jonathan

 ## Need
 As our problems grow in number or difficulty, we need lots of thinkers, of widely varying backgrounds, with lots of energy eager to solve wicked problems.
+To perform well at this, these people need to master thinking and collaboration skills.

 ## Context
 The meta project administers problems and funds.
 Lots of thinking and decisions are made by lots of people.
 Profit pays for all of this.